jonnyboyC/ts-set-utils/README.md

 function unionPair<T1, T2> (a: Set<T1>, b: Set<T2>): Set<T1 | T2>;
 ```

-Performs a set union on two sets of different types.
-This is mostly a utility method of typescript users to mix the set element types
+Performs a union on two sets of different types.
+This is a utility method of typescript users to mix the set element types

 ### Example
 ``` Typescript